sbains2303/AI-Chatbots/README.md

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under MIT - see the [LICENSE](https://github.com/spe-uob/2023-Chatbots/blob/main/LICENSE) file for details.

 ## Acknowledgements